aafa/markit/Readme.md

 ```

-#### Objectives
+### Objectives
 - solve the problem in an elegant and effective FP way
 - make fun along the way, use Scala.js, try something new with it

+### Work process
+Initially I thought of doing simple `scala.js` ui in top of this solution for demo purposes.
+But it turns out to be a significant ~~pain in the a~~ frustration to force this thing to work. `CORS` issue is the one in particular.
+Due to time constraints I decided to skip this ui part and roll out CLI solution as it suffice to demonstrate working prototype.

+`fs2` streams has been used to accommodate for possible large data amounts in a reliable and fp-pure fashion.

+### Test and Run

+- `sbt test`  runs all the tests
+- `sbt run`   executes queries for `GOOG` ticket